 Taiwan's laser application output value grows steadily

 Since Taiwan is not the world's main production base for the Laser Application industry, its output value is not high.
 In 2018, the annual output value of Taiwan's laser application industry was 23.313 billion yuan, accounting for 1.34% of the total.
 Compared with the 2017 output value of 21.96 billion yuan, the overall proportion was 1.17%, and the annual growth rate was 6.16%.
-The estimated annual growth rate in 2020 is 8.0%.
+The estimated annual growth rate in 2020 was 8%.

 Taiwan's precision optics output value will grow steadily after a slight decline

 The global demand for precision optics is becoming more diversified, and Taiwan is the main production base.
 Therefore, the output value of Taiwan Precision Lens has also grown accordingly.
 In 2018, the annual output value of Taiwan's precision optics industry was 83.86 billion yuan, accounting for 4.83% of the total.
 Compared with the 2017 output value of 849 billion 67 million yuan, the overall proportion was 4.52%, and the annual decline rate was 1.3%.
-The estimated annual growth rate in 2020 is 8%.
+The estimated annual growth rate in 2020 was 8%.

 The output value of biomedical optoelectronics grows steadily

 In 2018, the output value of Taiwan Biomedical Optoelectronics was 59.3 billion, compared with 55.2 billion in 2017, an annual growth of 7.3%.
 The Bio Photonic industry includes three parts: photoelectric sensing, medical imaging, and photoelectric therapy.
 The output value in 2018 was 22.4 billion yuan, 12.7 billion yuan, and 24.2 billion yuan, respectively.
 The annual growth of optical therapy is the largest.
 The products include contact lenses and corneal plastics.
 The production value of contact lenses is growing rapidly.
 The demand for wearing contact lenses has shifted from the long-wear type in the past to the monthly or daily disposable type.
 The demand has greatly increased, thus driving the growth of the output value of contact lenses.
 The output value of contact lenses in treatment accounted for more than 90%, and the revenue growth of contact lenses in 2018 was as much as 17%.
 Next is photoelectric sensing.
 Its products include infrared thermometers, blood glucose meters, biochips, etc., and the output value dropped slightly by 2%.
 The main reason was that Taiwan's blood pressure machine manufacturer was acquired by foreign investors in March 2018.
-After the public issuance, the output value of Paleo's blood pressure machine has a pivotal position in Taiwan, so there is a slight decline in output value.
+After the public issuance, the output value of Paleo's blood pressure machine has a pivotal position in Taiwan, so there was a slight decline in output value.
 The acquisition will have a significant impact on the revenue of photoelectric sensing in 2019; finally, medical imaging, which is divided into items maintained steady growth, with products including endoscopes, medical displays, X-ray images, ultrasound images, etc., which grew by 5% compared to 2017.
 Taiwan Biomedical Optoelectronics grew 0.46% in 2019 Q1 compared to the same period last year.
 Although photoelectric sensing declined by 14%, contact lenses in optical therapy grew by 12.3% compared to 2018 Q1.
-Overall, 2019 Q1 is still a slight growth.
+Overall, 2019 Q1 still saw slight growth.
 It is estimated that the output value of biomedical optoelectronics in 2019 will be 60.8 billion, and the overall revenue will grow slightly by 3%.
 The revenue of photoelectric sensing will decline by 6%.
 Contact lenses will continue to have outstanding performance, which is estimated to increase revenue by 14%.

 Observing the changes in Taiwan's optoelectronic industry as a whole and its sub-industry in 2018, it is showing a decline compared to 2017.
 It is estimated that the optoelectronic industry will continue to decline slowly in the next two years.
 In 2018, the output value of Taiwan's light-emitting diode LED industry showed a decline.
 In the future, with the expansion of application fields and the promotion of Mini/Micro LED, it is expected to stop the decline.
-If there is no further demand stimulus or technological growth in the output value of Taiwan's solar PV industry in 2018, it will be difficult to see the growth trend in the short term.
+If there is no further demand stimulus or technological growth in the output value of Taiwan's solar PV industry, it will be difficult to see the growth trend in the short term.
 In 2018, the output value of Taiwan's panel industry also showed a decline.
 The main reason was that the production capacity of China's panel makers continued to open, resulting in over supply, and falling prices.
 Others, such as the output value of Taiwan's image sensor industry and Taiwan's optical communications industry, showed growth in 2018, and are expected to increase further in the future.

 Another thing to look forward to is the Precision Lens industry in Taiwan.
 With the development of camera applications and digital surveillance markets in the future, market demand is expected to grow further.
 Thanks to the needs of an aging society, the output value of Taiwan's biomedical optoelectronic industry is expected to maintain the same trend in the future.